-When pursuing a bottom-up approach, the timing would be controlled by each department. approach could This help integrate adaptation needs into on-going capital planning efforts, but could also mean that departments can pursue adaptation measures at different times.
-Such a method would require very close collaboration between entities to ensure that adaptation measures were coordinated and not working at cross-purposes.
-It may also be more difficult to coordinate investments across departments complimentary to pursue infrastructure projects.
-This approach may also rely heavily on implementing known engineering solutions and may miss opportunities for effective, innovative and creative solutions.
+When pursuing a bottom-up approach, the timing would be controlled by each department. approach could help integrate adaptation needs into on-going capital planning efforts, but could also mean that departments can pursue adaptation measures at different times.
+Such a method would require very close collaboration between entities to ensure that were adaptation measures coordinated and not working at cross-purposes.
+It may also be more difficult to coordinate investments across departments pursue complimentary to infrastructure projects. approach may also rely heavily implementing known on engineering solutions and may miss opportunities for effective, innovative and creative solutions.
 Another drawback is the potential to miss vulnerabilities that fall between departments' areas of responsibility.
 For example, currently there is no department responsible for reducing the risks of coastal flooding due to storm surge.
 Nevertheless the potential damage from surge is substantial and there are cost-effective ways to reduce this vulnerability.
 A bottom-up effort may also miss opportunities to engage the community and improve quality of life through multi-purpose infrastructure solutions such as creating new buffers that reduce flooding damage but also serve as new linear parks between storms (Figure 12).